Professional Fighters League: 2024

+2025

 Broadcast

 On January 29, 2018, the League announced it had reached a multi-platform distribution deal for the inaugural 2018 season with NBC Sports Group and Facebook.
 Within the United States, NBC Sports Group established a live Thursday night PFL franchise, presenting seven regular-season live events in prime time exclusively on NBCSN beginning June 7, 2018, through the end of August 2018.
 Events televised by NBCSN also streamed on NBCSports.com and the NBC Sports app.
 All regular season events had encore telecasts on NBCSN later the same night.
 Outside the U.S., Facebook streamed up to six hours of live coverage for each event.
 Facebook also opened each event with a live 30-minute pre-fight show and closed each with a live 30-minute post-fight show.
 In the U.S., fans were able to watch the first three hours of undercard coverage of each event on Facebook prior to NBCSN's presentation of the main bouts.

 Beginning in February 2019, the PFL's events are broadcast by ESPN in the United States and TSN in Canada.
 PFL events and playoff matches air on ESPN+ and ESPN2, with the Championship Event on New Year's Eve airing exclusively on ESPN2 and ESPN Deportes.

 The PFL international distribution is handled by combat sports rights distributor Fighting Spirit.
 PFL airs on Claro Sports in Hispanic America, Combate in Brazil, MMA TV in the United Kingdom, MMA TV in Nordic countries, Match TV and Boets TV in Russia, JSBC in China, beIN Sports in the Middle East and Northern Africa, and ESPN in sub-Saharan Africa.

 In August 2020, the PFL launched an over the top (OTT) platform via its mobile app.
 In October 2021, the PFL signed a distribution deal with sports media company Wave.tv.

-As of 2021, the PFL is broadcast in 160 countries, through media partners like ESPN in the United States, Globo in Brazil, Bild in Germany, RMC Sports in France, Eurosport in India, and Telesport in Russia.
+As of 2021, the PFL is broadcast in 160 countries, through media partners like ESPN in the United States, Globo in Brazil, which renewed its rights as the exclusive broadcast partner for the country in a multi-year agreement in March 2024, Bild in Germany, RMC Sports in France, Eurosport in India, and Telesport in Russia.
 In January 2022, it was announced that PFL and ESPN struck a multi-year contract extension for broadcasting rights in the United States.